Adapting Innovation in Grassland Management to Farmers' Needs to Face Social and Climatic Changes

 While filling the online preliminary registration form participants will be requested to propose a title of their contribution and a take-home message for conveners, i.e. a very short description (15-20 words) of what they would like to communicate to the other participants.

 The extended abstracts will be submitted at a second stage uploading a MSWord file prepared using the template that will be available through the online system.
 Authors will have to indicate their preference for one of the topics of the meeting and for one of the three presentation forms: oral presentation, 2-3’ speed presentation, poster.

 The ‘take-home message’ and extended abstract either have to be written in English.

 All the extended abstracts will be reviewed by the International Scientific Committee and assigned to one of the sessions.
 ISC will also define the final meeting program and attribute each abstract an oral presentation, speed presentation or a poster.

-Linking pastoral sustainability with land use policies and human activities
+Session 2: Linking agropastoral sustainability with agricultural policies and human activities

 This session will focus on the large number of goods and services provided by mountain agropastoral systems and their link with the society, related human activities (e.g. tourism), and the policy tools to support them.
 Possible conflicts (e.g. large carnivores and sheep meat production) and constraints affecting ecosystem service delivery will also be considered.